-Did you know that you can not only specify the total number of hours an employee works per week – but now you can also specify exactly when, and where, an employee usually works across a two week period/cycle?
+You can specify the total number of hours an employee works per week and you can specify exactly when, and where, an employee usually works across a two week period/cycle.
 This information can be used to automatically create earnings lines for them in a pay run or generate timesheets.
 We can also use it to more accurately predict how many hours of work time a leave request will cover.
 If you want to pay salary rather than hours then you can't complete the advanced settings as it will calculate the pay in hours by days in the pay run rather than just paying the salary amount.

-You’ll notice on the Pay Run Defaults page within an employee’s file that we’ve added a new “Standard Work Week” field with Basic and Advanced options.
+On the Pay Run Defaults page within an employee’s file that there is a 'Standard Work Week' field with 'Basic' and 'Advanced' options.

-Leaving the Basic option selected works exactly as it did previously, but select the Advanced option and you’ll be able to enter the employee’s standard working hours for each day of the week:
+If you select the Advanced option you will be able to enter the employee’s standard working hours for each day of the week:

-We give you the option of entering an employee’s start and stop times (including their expected breaks) or just the number of work hours per day.
-If the employee works different hours every other week, you can enter that too – just click on the “Add a second week” option and provide the relevant details.
+You have the option of entering an employee’s start and stop times (including their expected breaks) or just the number of work hours per day.
+If the employee works different hours every other week, you can enter that too – just click on the 'Add a second week' option and provide the relevant details.
 The week one and week two are based on the employees start date.

-Once you’re happy with the standard hours you’ve entered, click the “Close” button on the dialog (you’ll see the details you entered listed on the Pay Run Defaults page) and click the Save button at the bottom of the page.
-Done!
+Once you’re happy with the standard hours you’ve entered, click the 'Close' button on the dialog (you’ll see the details you entered listed on the Pay Run Defaults page) and click the 'Save' button at the bottom of the page.

 Earnings Lines in Pay Runs